 Zero Waste in our Shops

 As a certified B Corp, we’ve made a commitment to work toward reducing our impact on the environment and to be stewards of positive impact in our communities.
 We were one of the first ice cream companies to source only compostable bowls, spoons, and napkins in our shops—something we’ve done for years.
 Currently, 95% of what you buy in our shops is reusable, recyclable, or compostable.
-And we are actively marching toward zero waste in our shops through a critical approach to what comes in (sourcing) and what goes out (waste).
+We are actively marching toward zero waste in our shops through a critical approach to what comes in (sourcing) and what goes out (waste).
+And we’re pleased to announce that, as of Earth Day 2020, we have successfully diverted more than 100 tons of waste from the landfill.

 To us, zero waste starts by minimizing the waste we create in the first place.
 Our teams think about every item that comes into our shops and how it gets there.
 This includes sourcing compostable bowls, spoons, and napkins made from renewable sources, such as corn.
 Switching from disposable tasting spoons to reusable metal spoons a few years ago.
 Working with suppliers to reduce packaging.
 And constantly evaluating what’s on our menu to make sure what we offer will be enjoyed by you, reducing our food waste.
 Currently, our teams are looking into ways to lessen our water consumption with new dipper well technology, the water baths we use to clean scoopers between use, rolled out in all new shops.